Cooper Hewitt, Smithsonian Design Museum: 1970s to 1990s

+Traveling exhibitions

 The museum also tours exhibits through the Smithsonian Institution Traveling Exhibition Service.
 The first exhibit they toured was 1978's "Close Observation: Selected Oil Sketches by Frederic E. Church".
 In 1993, the Cooper-Hewitt created the exhibition "The Power of Maps", which was its first exhibition to be shown on the National Mall at the S. Dillon Ripley Gallery.
 The exhibit featured upwards of 200 maps from around the world.
 William III and Mary II of England were the focus of a 1988 exhibition.
 An exhibition featuring 16th- and 17th-century decorative arts from Burghley House.

+2000s to present

 The jewelry of Van Cleef & Arpels was the focus of an exhibition in 2011.
 That year, artist Sonia Delaunay had a solo show at the museum.
 The Cooper-Hewitt worked with the Walker Art Center, in 2012, to develop "Graphic Design – Now In Production", which showcases graphic design that has been created since 2000.
 An additional exhibition was held in 2012, in light of the museum's closing due to renovations, at the United Nations Headquarters called "Design With the Other 90% Cities", about design and global issues.

 Other exhibitions at the museum have included Puiforcat silver, wallpaper, the works of Alexander Girard, and universal design.
 In 2015, the museum hosted The Algorithm Auction, the world's first auction of computer algorithms.

 In Cooper Hewitt's Face Values installation for the LONDON DESIGN BIENNALE 2018, a live facial data became the basis of dynamic graphic images and provocative conversations between humans and machines.
 The exhibition explored alternative uses of technologies that were typically used for security, surveillance, and behavioural profiling.
-Curatoed by Ellen Lupton, the installation was awarded with the LONDON DESIGN BIENNALE EMOTIONAL STATED MEDAL WINNER 2018.
+Curated by Ellen Lupton, the installation was awarded with the LONDON DESIGN BIENNALE EMOTIONAL STATED MEDAL WINNER 2018.

+During the COVID-19 pandemic, the Cooper Hewitt launched a digital exhibition platform.
+Designed by Linked by Air, the platform allows users to explore objects one by one in thematic sequences, much they would wander around the physical galleries of an exhibition.

+Programs

 Outreach

 The museum's National Design Education Center is sponsored by Target.
 Ongoing programs for preschoolers on up are offered, along with summer camps, professional development, educator resources, and even a master's program.
-In 2012, the Cooper Hewitt started work on a design center in Harlem to "encourage students and their teachers to think like designers, approach the world in a visual way and better understand the role design plays in their everyday lives."
-The center, which was designed by Todd Oldham and sponsored by Target, provided free workshops and programming.
+In 2012, the Cooper Hewitt started work on its Harlem location, designed by Todd Oldham and sponsored by Target, which provided free workshops and programming.